 With a traditional PBX provider, you’ll have to pay for the service as well as the upfront cost of renting and maintaining the hardware and desk phones.
 With a cloud service, you’ll be spending around $15 per month, per user, making it more cost-effective.
 Cloud PBX can save you up to 60% as compared to traditional PBX, especially if your provider bundles in international calls.

-2. Cloud PBX Systems are Scalable
+2. Cloud PBX is Scalable

 When organizations consider cloud PBX as a solution, scalability is a significant reason to switch to the cloud.
 Providers charge their customers for the amount of bandwidth that they use.
 This is an ideal situation for companies that are in flux because adding users or subtracting users is an easy process that ensures you only pay for what you use.

 Costs increase as you scale as a result of a higher number of seats or phone lines, but you’ll never end up paying for more than you use.

 Marketing automation and CRM software like Hubspot and Salesforce provide value when it comes to master data management.
 Since the cloud PBX provides an internet-based communications solution, it’s effortless to incorporate data from in-platform dashboards into these third-party solutions.